-What’s most instructive about transhumanism, though, isn’t what it reveals about the hubris of rich white men.
-Rather, this movement shows what can happen when a particular cast of mind, built on the sediment of centuries of philosophy, gets taken to its logical extreme.
+What’s most instructive about transhumanism, though, isn’t really what it reveals about the hubris of rich white men.
+Rather, this movement is suggestive of what happens when a particular cast of mind, built on the sediment of centuries of philosophy, is taken to its logical extreme.
 Since Plato, generations of philosophers have been gripped by a fear of the body and the desire to transcend it – a wish that works hand-in-hand with a fear of women, and a desire to control them.
-In the dialogue Timaeus, Plato likens his theory of immaterial forms to a disciplinarian father; its force imposed order on all this unwieldy, material stuff, he says, that is nonetheless ‘the mother and receptacle of all created and visible and in any way sensible things’.
+In the dialogue Timaeus, Plato likens his theory of immaterial forms to a disciplinarian father; the force of these forms imposed order on all the unwieldy, material stuff in the world, which is nonetheless ‘the mother and receptacle of all created and visible and in any way sensible things’.
 Here Plato deploys a well-worn technique for suppressing corporeal angst: carving off the mind (rational, detached, inviolable, symbolically male) from the body (emotional, entangled, weak, symbolically female).

 Plato’s legacy persisted into the Medieval world, as the split between form and matter assumed the moral complexion of Christianity.
 Humans were believed to be in possession of an immortal soul, which reason and restraint should shield from the corrupting influence of earthly pleasures.
 Women and the female body, the presumed targets of men’s sexual desire, therefore bore the semiotic burden of sin.
 The theologian St Augustine, for example, chastised himself for repeatedly succumbing to lustful urges in his youth, where women ‘found my soul beyond its portals, dwelling in the eye of my flesh’.